Based on actual user experience…

 Lastly, and clearly, some Airbnb hosts are people who are strapped for cash: students, laid off workers, starving artists, fixed income retirees, newly divorced people without child support, etc. They depend on that extra $60/day to rent out a spare bedroom to a complete stranger.
 Think about it.
 Unless you’re desperate, would you be willing to share your home for a mere $20-$60 a night to a complete stranger?
 There are even Airbnb ads for rentals for sleeping on the couch in the living room.

-In the case of the toilet back up Seattle Airbnb rental, I felt terrible for writing a bad review because it was apparent to me that the host was a starving artist type, who rents out her basement for $60 a night.
+In the case of the toilet back up Seattle Airbnb rental, I felt terrible for writing a bad review because it was apparent to me that the host was a starving artist type, who rented out her basement for $60 a night.
 I didn’t want to destroy her chance of making some money in case she needed it for grocery so I didn’t write a bad review.
-I just didn’t write a review.
+So I just didn’t write a review.

-So what does this all mean for you as the guest -
+So what does this all mean for you as the guest???

 1. Look at the number of reviews – in a popular city, a good rental should garner at least 10+ reviews.
 I will no longer book an Airbnb lodging without at least 8-10 good reviews.
 If a lodging looks too good to be true, yet there are only 1-2 reviews, beware!
 It could be that the host just hasn’t rented for a long time so there are no reviews, or, the guests hated their experiences and have chose not to write reviews!
 There’s a way to promote more transparency on this issue – see below (suggestions for Airbnb and competitors).